 - Subject Librarians (Assigned to departments, subject librarians are responsible for purchasing library materials, providing reference help and consultations, and instructing MU students in the research tools and methods of each discipline)

 - Library Course Guides (Customized guide specific to class assignment)

-- Library Research Guides (Provide broad overview of resources in a given subject area)
+- Library Subject Guides (Provide broad overview of resources in a given subject area)